Dental Night Guard for Lower Teeth

 Do you often grind your teeth when you sleep at night?
 A quick visit to the dentist will determine if you have nocturnal bruxism.
 Bruxism is a condition where constant grinding wears away your teeth’s enamel and causes other teeth problems such as waking up with headaches, jaw pain and cracked teeth.

 Your dentist may prescribe a night guard in order to prevent further teeth damage.
 Many dentists will naturally be inclined to make you a night guard to be worn for your upper teeth.
 He/she may have a good reason why but sometimes it’s more out of habit as night guards are most commonly made for upper teeth.
 Patients may not know they have an option to have a lower night guard made.
 Some people find the lower teeth guard to be far more comfortable and tolerable.
-Either choice works by acting as a type of cushion between your upper and lower teeth; instead of grinding, the guards ensures the teeth do not make contact against each another, preventing further damage.
+Either choice works by acting as a type of cushion or barrier between your upper and lower teeth.
+Instead of grinding directly against one another, the night guard ensures the teeth do not make contact with each another, preventing further damage.
 Ask your dentist if a lower night guard may be an option for you.
 Your dentist will know which type is best suited for your unique needs.

 Benefits Of Wearing a Night Guard For Lower Teeth